Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on May 4, 2021

 Can you get pregnant during your period?

-What are the different sanitary products?
+What are the different sanitary products available?

-Menstrual cups/disks are a more sustainable period product compared to tampons and pads.
-They are little cups made of medical grade silicone that are meant to be inserted into the vagina to collect blood.
+Menstrual cups are a more sustainable period product compared to tampons and pads.
+They are little cups made of medical-grade silicone that are inserted into the vagina to collect blood.
 Unlike a tampon, menstrual cups can be left in the vagina for up to 12 hours before needing to be emptied, cleaned, and reinserted.
 One menstrual cup can be used multiple times and, if taken care of properly, can last around ten years!

-How much do periods cost?
+How much does having a period cost?

 What’s the takeaway?

-Having a period is a big deal – they are more than the “time of the month” when a woman bleeds non-stop.
-The secrecy and shame associated with menstruation only makes it worse for women.
-Men have a major role to play in normalizing periods, and understanding the basics is definitely a step in the right direction.
+There can be a great deal of secrecy and shame associated with menstruation.
+This needs to change.
+Men have a significant role to play in normalizing periods.
+Understanding the basics is a step in the right direction.